httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 syntax of the `Forwarded` field is expressive but also more complicated, which would make processing it more cumbersome, and more importantly, make properly sanitizing its content as required by {{sec}} to prevent field injection considerably more difficult and error-prone.
-Thus, this draft opted for a flatter and more straightforward structure.
+Thus, this document opted for a flatter and more straightforward structure.

 ## The Whole Certificate and Certificate Chain